sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 **To prevent vanishing gradient:**
  - Use ReLU activation function.
 It has a gradient/slope of 1 for $x>0$.
  - We initialize the weights of a neuron in an NN by randomly drawing them from a gaussian distribution with mean 0 but variance $1/N$, where $N$ is the number of input nodes of this neuron.
+It turns out for ReLU, a variance of $2/N$ works little better.